Dan6erbond/go-arrp/README.md

 ```

 > Note: Just like workers the server should be built and started as a binary in production.

+## Cadence Web UI

+The Cadence Web UI is included in the Docker Compose to allow users to view the progress of workflows and activities.
+To access the it, navigate to http://localhost:8088/domains/go-arrp.

 ## Tests